Hike My Hike, Damn it! The one true, correct, and absolute way to hike. My way.

-No, enjoying the outdoors is about what other people (most specifically – ME) tell you is correct way to enjoy the outdoors.
+No, enjoying the outdoors is about what other people (most notably – ME) tell you is the correct way to enjoy the outdoors.

 Can the outdoors really be enjoyed if you find your path to fulfillment?
 Real hikers (and only hikers are real outdoors people…and only long-distance hikers are real hikers.
 And only hikers who follow the HMHDI philosophy are real hikers) recognize that there can only be one, true, correct and absolute way to enjoy the outdoors.

 Enjoying the outdoors is not about fun, experiencing nature, the physical challenge, camaraderie, or the journey.

 It is about being outdoors the correct way.

 And being outdoors the correct way is about doing it my way.